Intel-bigdata/OAP/docs/OAP-User-Guide.md

 - --conf spark.sql.oap.fiberCache.persistent.memory.initial.size
 - --conf spark.sql.oap.fiberCache.persistent.memory.reserved.size

-These settings will override the values specified in Spark configuration file.
+These settings will override the values specified in Spark configuration file ( `spark-defaults.conf`).
 After the configuration is done, you can execute the following command to start Thrift Server.

 ```
 cd OAP-TPCDS-TOOL
 sh ./scripts/spark_thrift_server_yarn_with_DCPMM.sh start
 ```
+In this script, we use `guava` as cache strategy for ColumerVecor cache. you can alter to Binary cache.
+Or you can use `vmem` as cache strategy for ColumnVector or Binary cache, then follow above corresponding instructions to config rightly.

-#### Use DRAM as cache
+#### Use DRAM as Cache Media
 Update the configuration values in `scripts/spark_thrift_server_yarn_with_DRAM.sh` to reflect your environment.
 Normally, you need to update the following configuration values to cache to DRAM.

 - --driver-memory
 - --executor-memory
 - --executor-cores
+- --conf spark.sql.oap.fiberCache.offheap.memory.size
-- --conf spark.memory.offHeap.size
+- --conf spark.executor.memoryOverhead

-These settings will override the values specified in Spark configuration file.
+These settings will override the values specified in Spark configuration file (`spark-defaults.conf`).
 After the configuration is done, you can execute the following command to start Thrift Server.

 ```
 cd OAP-TPCDS-TOOL